-If your vehicle is certified to meet California Emissions Standards, it is designed to operate on fuels that meet California specifications.
+If the vehicle is certified to meet California Emissions Standards, it is designed to operate on fuels that meet California specifications.
 See the underhood emission control label.
-If this fuel is not available in states adopting California emissions standards, your vehicle will operate satisfactorily on fuels meeting federal specifications, but emission control system performance might be affected.
-The malfunction indicator lamp could turn on and your vehicle might fail a smog-check test.
-See Malfunction Indicator Lamp on page 3-36.
+If this fuel is not available in states adopting California emissions standards, the vehicle will operate satisfactorily on fuels meeting federal specifications, but emission control system performance might be affected.
+The malfunction indicator lamp could turn on and the vehicle might fail a smog-check test.
+See Malfunction Indicator Lamp on page 3-34.
 If this occurs, return to your authorized dealer/retailer for diagnosis.
-If it is determined that the condition is caused by the type of fuel used, repairs might not be covered by your warranty.
+If it is determined that the condition is caused by the type of fuel used, repairs might not be covered by the vehicle warranty.